 For the numerical efficiency of the VMPT method, a fast solution of the quadratic subproblem \eqref{eq:ProjProb} is essential.
 We employ the primal-dual active set (PDAS) method (see, e.g., \cite{HIK02}).
-This method is discussed with respect to the constraints $\Pad$ e.g. in \cite{BSS12, BGSS13b}.
+This method is discussed with respect to the constraints $\Pad$ e.g. in \cite{BGSS13b,BSS12}.
 In the literature, it is shown that the method is applicable only to the fully discretized problem.
-Hence, next we provide details of the employed spatial discretization. \begin{remark}[Spatial discretization]{\rm \\ We consider rectangular domains $\Omega:= \Omega_B \times (0,H)$ and choose a Friedrich-Keller triangulation $\mathcal{T}_{\deltax}$ with fixed mesh sizes in each direction.
+Hence, next we provide details of the employed spatial discretization. \begin{remark}[Spatial discretization] {\rm \\ We consider rectangular domains $\Omega:= \Omega_B \times (0,H)$ and choose a Friedrich-Keller triangulation $\mathcal{T}_{\deltax}$ with fixed mesh sizes in each direction.
 In particular, the mesh size $\deltax$ in direction $e_d$ is chosen such that $\bar K :=\delta / \deltax \in \N$, reminding the definition $\delta=H/M$.
 This guarantees that the mesh resolves each layer in the same way.
 Furthermore, to resolve the interface appropriately at least 8 mesh points should lie across the interface, i.e. $\delta \leq \varepsilon/4$ is required.
-Let us mention, that adaptive meshes, as performed in \cite{AdaptiveMeshStructOptim}, influence possible changes in the topology.
+Let us mention that adaptive meshes, as performed in \cite{AdaptiveMeshStructOptim}, influence possible changes in the topology.
 Also, uniform meshes avoid mesh updates in each iteration and allow possible reuse of assembled matrices.
 The same mesh is used for all involved functions.
-All functions are approximated using standard piecewise linear $P1$ finite elements. }\end{remark} Since the PDAS method is performed in every VMPT step, we give some details which have a large computational impact and enhance numerical efficiency in the following. \begin{remark}[Some details on the solver for the quadratic subproblem] {\rm \\ The PDAS method can be viewed as a semismooth Newton method applied to the discretized first-order condition formulated as $G(x)=0$ \cite{HIK02}.
+All functions are approximated using standard piecewise linear $P1$ finite elements.} \end{remark} Since the PDAS method is performed in every VMPT step, we give some details that have a large computational impact and enhance numerical efficiency in the following. \begin{remark}[Some details on the solver for the quadratic subproblem] {\rm \\ The PDAS method can be viewed as a semismooth Newton method applied to the discretized first-order condition formulated as $G(x)=0$ \cite{HIK02}.